 You may or may not already have life insurance.
-Life insurance not only helps pay for your final arrangements, but also grants your family money if you are to die from unexpected causes.
+Life insurance not only helps pay for your final arrangements but also gives your family money if you are to die from unexpected causes.

-If you have kids or dependants, unresolved debts, or own property or a business, you should get life insurance.
+You need life insurance if you have kids or dependents, unresolved debts, own property, or own a business.
 Talk with your estate lawyer to see if they have someone to help you decide if you need temporary, whole, or universal life insurance.

 Step Six: Handle Your Estate Taxes

-Most estates won’t owe federal taxes, but if your estate has an extremely high value, you could be exempt from this.
+Most estates won’t owe federal taxes unless your estate has an extremely high value.
 Married couples can transfer twice the federal limit so all assets are left to the spouse.

 Some states do have estate taxes and may levy the tax based on the estate’s value.
-Some states also have inheritance tax, which means your beneficiaries will need to pay taxes on their inheritance.
+Depending on your state, you may also have an inheritance tax, which means your beneficiaries will need to pay taxes on their inheritance.
 Be sure to check with your estate lawyer to see if your state has these exemptions.